Skip to main content

 • Promotes long-term independence

-You don’t need to lift heavy to feel stronger.
-Starting with just your body weight or a light set of dumbbells is more than enough to build a solid foundation.
+You don’t need to lift heavy weights to feel stronger.
+When starting a senior strength workout, focus on foundational movements that build strength safely.
+Starting with just your body weight or a light set of dumbbells is more than enough to build a strong foundation.
 What matters most is moving with control, listening to your body and showing up regularly.
-Over time, those small steps lead to big improvements.
+These small steps lead to big improvements over time.

 Light Weight Training for Seniors

-• Move at a steady, comfortable pace.
-Controlled movements protect your joints and help you build strength safely.
+• Move at a steady, controlled pace to help protect your joints and build strength safely

 Body Strength Exercises Without Equipment